 The caramelized pork was a winner, everyone loved this dish.
 Inside the clay pot was pieces of pork belly cooked with a whole boiled egg and the sauce was tasty. burger boy thought the pork and egg combination was delicious together.

-I was hoping for my usual apple custard smoothie that I normally have when I dine at Vietnamese restaurants but it wasn’t on the menu so I had the iced logan drink instead.
-This drink is pretty easy to make, you just pour the logan and the syrup from the can and add ice so although nice – the credit is to the suppliers of the can logan.
+I was hoping for my usual apple custard smoothie that I normally have when I dine at Vietnamese restaurants, but it wasn’t on the menu so I had the iced longan drink instead.
+This drink is pretty easy to make, you just pour the longan and the syrup from the can and add ice so although nice – the credit is to the suppliers of the can longan.

 The Vietnamese food at Little Saigon has a Western and Chinese influence in that it has been modernised to suit western palates and uses Chinese ingredients in some of the dishes.
 Little Saigon is decked out with modern decor and is great for a nice dinner out.
 But if you’re after authentic Vietnamese street food (like broken pork rice, pho etc), you won’t find these items on the menu.
-The price was on the high side for Vietnamese food (it was around $17 for a main and the total bill was $110) and the portions are a bit smaller than I would have liked but being just around the corner we’ll be back when we feel like going somewhere close that we can enjoy a nice meal & chat in a cozy setting.
+The price was on the high side for Vietnamese food (it was around $17 for a main and the total bill was $110) and the portions are a bit smaller than I would have liked.
+But being just around the corner, we’ll be back when we feel like going somewhere close that we can enjoy a nice meal and a chat in a cozy setting.